assemnabill/EgelI/README.md

 ```
 Usage: egeli.py [options]

-	 -n, --model-name= 	 set a custom model name
+	 -n, --model-name=, m, --pre-trained= 	 set a custom model name for training and testing

-	 -p, --pre-trained=	 the pretrained model to use in training
+	 -p, --save-plots=	 save plots of recognized labels

 	 -s, --steps=      	 set the count of steps for training